savoirtech/jep438-vector-api-on-ppc64le/README.md

 ## Why?

-Lets go back to <https://openjdk.org/jeps/448> to re-read its goals &
+Lets go back to <https://openjdk.org/jeps/438> and
-non-goals:
+<https://openjdk.org/jeps/448> to re-read its goals & non-goals:

 > Platform agnostic — The API should be CPU architecture agnostic,
 > enabling implementations on multiple architectures supporting vector